Cold temperatures create downer on otherwise sizzling summer

 Temperatures across the country are set to take a dive today as a cold southerly sweeps over New Zealand.

-Sizzling summer days in the mid-30s and restless nights kept awake by a humid 20C will seem like a distant memory as temperatures plummet to the teens and overnight lows hit single digits.
+Sizzling summer days in the mid-30s and restless nights thanks to a humid 20C will seem like a distant memory as temperatures plummet to the teens and overnight lows hit single digits.

-Those in the lower South Island might want to wear an extra layer of clothing and throw the duvet back on the bed with the forecast high in Queenstown today only hitting 13C and dropping to a shivering 3C tonight.
+Those in the lower South Island might want to wear an extra layer of clothing and throw the duvet back on the bed as the forecast high in Queenstown today is only 13C and drops to a shivering 3C tonight.

 Dunedin is currently sitting on just over 11C, a big drop from the 35C recorded a month ago, and isn't expected to get over 20C until Tuesday.
 Christchurch isn't much better, with a high of 15C forecast and an overnight low of 8C.